lsst-dm/dmtn-271/index.rst

 Pipeline workspace (``pipe_base``)
 ----------------------------------

-The :class:`PipelineWorkspaceButler` that defines the new interface for low-level task execution has been prototyped here as an ABC living in ``pipe_base``.
+The :class:`PipelineWorkspaceButler` that defines the new interface for low-level task execution has been prototyped here as an :class:`~abc.ABC` living in ``pipe_base``.
 We could implement this ABC fully in ``ctrl_mpexec`` using modified versions of tools (e.g. :class:`~lsst.ctrl.mpexec.SingleQuantumExecutor`) already defined there, but it may also make sense to move most or all of the implementation to ``pipe_base``, perhaps leaving only :mod:`multiprocessing` execution to ``ctrl_mpexec`` while implementing serial, in-process execution in ``pipe_base``.
-Even if the base class ends up concrete and capable of simple multiprocessing, I do expect it to support subclassing for specialized pipeline execution contexts (BPS, prompt processing, mocking), though composition may also be an option for these.
+Even if the base class ends up concrete and capable of simple multiprocessing, I do expect it to support subclassing for specialized pipeline execution contexts (BPS, prompt processing, mocking), though composition or even command-line delegation may be a better option for some of these.

-A :class:`PipelineWorkspaceButler` is initialized with a :class:`~lsst.pipe.base.Pipeline` or :class:`~lsst.pipe.base.pipeline_graph.PipelineGraph`, and at construction it stores these and (usually) the software versions currently in use as datasets (with empty data IDs) to the workspace.
+A pipeline workspace is initialized with a :class:`~lsst.pipe.base.Pipeline` or :class:`~lsst.pipe.base.pipeline_graph.PipelineGraph`, and upon creation it stores these and (usually) the software versions currently in use as datasets (with empty data IDs) to the workspace.
 Getter methods (:meth:`~PipelineWorkspaceButler.get_pipeline`, :meth:`~PipelineWorkspaceButler.get_pipeline_graph`, :meth:`~PipelineWorkspaceButler.get_packages`) provide access to the corresponding in-memory objects (these are not properties because they may do I/O).

 A pipeline workspace can be initialized in or converted (irreversibly) to :attr:`~PipelineWorkspaceButler.development_mode`, which disables the saving of pipeline versions.
 The pipeline associated with the workspace may be :meth:`reset <PipelineWorkspaceButler.reset_pipeline>` only in development mode.
-Committing a development-mode pipeline workspace does not save provenance or configs to the central repository, because it is in general unreliable.
+Committing a development-mode pipeline workspace does not save provenance or configs to the central repository, because these are in general unreliable.
 Often development-mode workspaces will ultimately be abandoned instead of committed.

 After initialization, pipeline workspace operations proceed in roughly three stages: